Statistical properties of speckle patterns for a random number of scatterers and nonuniform phase distributions: The distribution of amplitudes

-There are two distinctive features of $\mathcal{P}_{\beta}(A)$ when the phases are unbiased random variables and $\nu(g)$ follows Eq. (\ref{gfdsw}).
-As shown in figure \ref{unbiased}, the distribution $\mathcal{P}_{\beta}(A)$ goes to zero at $A=0$ for any value of $\mu$, in stark contrast to the behavior of $\mathcal{P}_{\beta}(A)$ for biased random phases (see Eq. (\ref{hdpo})).
-Thus, for unbiased phases, the probability of seeing zero amplitude on the screen goes to zero for infinitely large systems.
 The second interesting property concerns the right tail of the amplitude distribution.
 In figure \ref{unbiased1}, we plot $\mathcal{P}_{\beta}(A)$ for large $A$ in the case of unbiased phases.
 For small $\mu$ and, consequently, strong fluctuations in the number of scatterers, the distribution $\mathcal{P}_{\beta}(A)$ exhibits once more a power-law tail up to a certain threshold, above which $\mathcal{P}_{\beta}(A)$ decays exponentially fast.
 Although this behavior is similar to the biased case, there is a key difference: the threshold value in figure \ref{unbiased1} remains approximately independent of $\mu$.
 For this reason, the probability of observing large fluctuations of the amplitude for unbiased phases is much smaller than for biased phases, for which the threshold value diverges as $\mu \rightarrow 0$ (see figure \ref{biased1}).